-We recognized in other (income) expense a \$0.5 million (0.1% of revenue) unrealized gain for mark-to-market adjustments on our contingent consideration arrangements for the six months ended June 30, 2018, compared to a \$13.0 million (3.1% of revenue) unrealized loss for mark-to-market adjustments on our contingent consideration arrangements for the six months ended June 30, 2017.
-The fair value of the contingent consideration arrangement connected to the July 3, 2017 acquisition of Hunt is determined using the closing price of our common shares in the active market, while the fair value of the contingent consideration arrangement in connection to the August 31, 2016 acquisition of Tower Cloud is determined using a discounted cash flow model and probability adjusted estimates of the future earnings.
+We recognized in other (income) expense a realized gain of \$0.8 million in connection with an escrow settlement related to our Latin American operations and a \$0.7 million unrealized gain for mark-to-market adjustments on our contingent consideration arrangements for the nine months ended September 30, 2018, compared to a \$9.6 million unrealized loss for mark-to-market adjustments on our contingent consideration arrangements for the nine months ended September 30, 2017.
+The fair value of the contingent consideration arrangement connected to the July 3, 2017 acquisition of Hunt is determined using the closing price of our common shares in the active market, while the fair value of the contingent consideration arrangement in connection with the August 31, 2016 acquisition of Tower Cloud is determined using a discounted cash flow model and probability adjusted estimates of the future operational milestones.

-Income Tax (Benefit) Expense
+Income Tax Benefit

-We recorded a \$3.7 million income tax benefit for the six months ended June 30, 2018, \$1.3 million of which relates to the impact of the reduction in the corporate tax rate under the Tax Bill on purchase price allocation adjustments recorded during the three months ended June 30, 2018 and the remainder of which is primarily driven by pre-tax loss in our Fiber Infrastructure segment.
+We recorded a \$5.2 million income tax benefit for the nine months ended September 30, 2018, \$1.3 million of which relates to the impact of the reduction in the corporate tax rate under the Tax Bill on purchase price allocation adjustments recorded during the three months ended September 30, 2018 and the remainder of which is primarily driven by pre-tax loss in our Fiber Infrastructure segment.
+We recorded a \$9.0 million income tax benefit for the nine months ended September 30, 2017, primarily as a result of an \$8.0 million income tax benefit we recorded primarily related to the release of a valuation allowance due to the closing of the Southern Light transaction.
+The Southern Light transaction resulted in a deferred tax liability, and this future reversal of taxable temporary differences supports the realization of deferred tax assets which previously had a valuation allowance.